lemrey/sdk-nrf/samples/ipc/ipc_service/README.rst

 For ICMSG targets, the :file:`prj_icmsg.conf` file must be selected as a configuration.
 When using command line, along with the rest parameters, add the ``-DCONF_FILE=prj_icmsg.conf`` and ``-Dremote_CONF_FILE=prj_icmsg.conf`` parameters to the build command for local and remote applications, respectively.

-An example on how to program the sample for the nRF54H20 DK with a configuration overlay, devicetree overlay, and selected IPC backend is shown in the :ref:`Building and running <nRF54H20_sample_build>` section.
+An example on how to program the sample for the nRF54H20 PDK with configuration overlays, devicetree overlays, and selected IPC backend is shown in the :ref:`Building and running <nRF54H20_sample_build>` section.

 Building and running
 ********************